-Joe Wildenberg MD, PhD is a board-eligible Interventional Radiology Fellow at the University of Pennsylvania.
+Joe Wildenberg MD, PhD is a board-eligible Interventional Radiologist at the Mayo Clinic Health System in Eau Claire, WI.
 He received his MD and PhD from the University of Wisconsin in 2012.

-Joe also completed an Interventional Radiology Fellowship at Penn, along with an Informatics Fellowship and Radiology Residency at Penn, and will finish training in June 2018 with dual eligibility for certification in diagnostic radiology and interventional radiology (DR/IR).
+Joe also completed an Interventional Radiology Fellowship at Penn, along with an Informatics Fellowship and Radiology Residency.
+He has dual eligibility for certification in diagnostic radiology and interventional radiology (DR/IR).

 Joe's current work focuses on applying Data Science to the challenges of the medical community including education, patient outreach, and screening compliance.
 He is also passionate about Interventional Oncology and in-silico molecular modeling.